Mudaliar

-Mudaliar (alternatively spelled: Muthaliar, Mudali, Muthali) is a Tamil title and surname.
+Mudaliar (alternatively spelled: Muthaliar, Mudali, Muthali, Moodley) is a Tamil title and surname.
 As title, it was historically given to high-ranking officers, administrators and their descendants during the rule of Imperial Cholas.'
 The surname is most prevalent among Tamils from Tamil Nadu and Sri Lanka.
 Descendants of Tamil migrants also bears variants of the name in countries such as South Africa, Sri Lanka, Malaysia, Singapore and elsewhere in the Tamil diaspora.